By Glenda C. Booth

 While the numbers are disconcerting, Harding is guardedly upbeat.
 “My ‘guesstimate’ is that we have around 100 breeding pairs in the state.
 In Virginia, they are not on the brink of extirpation.
 Through our work we know that there are a lot more shrikes out on the landscape than people might think.
 You can find them if you know where to look, but they definitely need conservation attention.”

-- DGIF: “Why Is the Loggerhead Shrike Disappearing?”
+- DWR: “Why Is the Loggerhead Shrike Disappearing?”

 - Smithsonian Conservation Biology Institute